Fairborn Municipal Court - Xenia Gazette

 Dec.
 21

+Rita L. Haworth, 3117 Valleywood Drive, Dayton, guilty OVI, $565 fines, 180 days, 177 suspended.
+No future similar violations for two years, three-day program and follow-up.
+Up to two years supervised community control.
+Drug/alcohol assessment and follow up.
+Good behavior two years.

-Mellisa A. Noel, 1604 W. Mount Drive, Springfield, guilty unauthorized use of property, $265 fines, 30 days, 30 suspended.
+Shaun C. Durbin, 2129 Sidneywood Road Apt.
+D, West Carrollton, guilty reckless operation, $365 fines, 30 days, 30 suspended.
 No future similar violation for one year.

 Fairborn Municipal Court report compiled from completed cases occurring in Beavercreek and Fairborn.
 Some court reports will only appear online due to space constraints.